 Initialization

-To get started, set up Split in your code base with two simple steps.
+To get started, set up Split in your code base with the two following steps.

 1. Import the SDK into your project